A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 summary(fit)

-After the edge-specific overview (for more information, see Huth et al. (2024)), we see the cluster-specific overview, which includes the posterior probabilities for all possible numbers of clusters, the estimated node membership, as well as the Bayes factors testing the hypothesis of clustering and the null hypothesis of no clustering.
+Following the edge-specific overview (for more details, see Huth et al. (2024)), the output provides a cluster-specific overview.
+This includes the posterior probabilities for all possible numbers of clusters, the estimated node memberships, and the Bayes factors comparing the hypothesis of clustering against the null hypothesis of no clustering.

 In case you wish to calculate the second type of Bayes factor, similar to the steps above, you can simply use the function clusterBayesfactor